Diabetes Research Centers (P30 Clinical Trial Optional)

 Description

 The National Institutes of Health (NIH) is inviting applications for the Diabetes Research Centers (P30 Clinical Trial Optional) grant, aimed at enhancing national research efforts in diabetes and related diseases.
-This funding opportunity encourages collaboration among basic and clinical investigators by providing shared technical resources and a Pilot and Feasibility Program, with a focus on innovative approaches and synergies with other NIDDK-funded programs.
-Eligible applicants include various higher education institutions, nonprofits, and government entities, with a maximum funding amount of $1 million per year, and a total estimated program funding of $18.2 million for approximately seven awards.
-Interested parties should note that the application deadline is January 27, 2027, and can reach out to the Division of Diabetes, Endocrinology and Metabolic Diseases at NIDDK_DEM@nih.gov for further information.
+This funding opportunity encourages collaboration among basic and clinical researchers by providing shared technical resources and a Pilot and Feasibility Program, with a focus on innovative approaches and synergies with other NIDDK-funded programs.
+Eligible applicants include various higher education institutions, nonprofits, and government entities, with a maximum project period of five years and an award ceiling of $1 million, or $1.25 million for those proposing a Regional/National Shared Research Core.
+Interested parties should note that only one application per institution is permitted, and the application deadline is January 27, 2027.
+For further inquiries, contact the Division of Diabetes, Endocrinology and Metabolic Diseases at NIDDK_DEM@nih.gov.

 Point(s) of Contact